MicrosoftDocs/azure-docs/articles/network-watcher/azure-monitor-agent-with-connection-monitor.md

 1. In **Enable Non-Azure**, select the subscription and workspace in which you want to enable the solution, and then select **Create**.

-   After you've enabled the solution, the workspace takes a couple of minutes to be displayed.
+   After you enable the solution, the workspace takes a few minutes to be displayed.

 Unlike Log Analytics agents, the Network Performance Monitor solution can be configured to send data only to a single Log Analytics workspace.